Flagpole Sitta: Release and reception

 "Flagpole Sitta" gained popularity after Seattle radio station KNDD put the song into rotation.
 Afterwards, London Records sent a copy of Where Have All the Merrymakers Gone? to KROQ-FM in Los Angeles, who began to air "Flagpole Sitta" and received a positive response from listeners.
 On April 27, 1998, the song was officially serviced to US rock radio, and a release to contemporary hit radio followed on June 9 of the same year.
 The song gained further exposure when it was used as the music in theatrical trailers and TV spots for the 1998 film Disturbing Behavior.
 The track subsequently charted at number 38 on the Billboard Hot 100 Airplay chart.

-A music video was produced to promote the single.
-The song is regarded as a power pop single by MTV and a post-grunge anthem by author Ericka Chickowski.
-PopMatters describes the single as "a hyper-literate Alternative rock dissection of the stupidity of the modern age".
+"Flagpole Sitta" is regarded as a power pop single by MTV and a post-grunge anthem by author Ericka Chickowski.
+PopMatters describes the single as "a hyper-literate alternative rock dissection of the stupidity of the modern age".
 Music journalist Rob Sheffield also considers the song as "nineties pop-punk rage at its loudest".
+Rolling Stone ranked the track as the 25th-best song of the 1990s and the best song of 1998.